Financial-Times/dotcom-tool-kit/plugins/parallel/readme.md

 # @dotcom-tool-kit/parallel

 This plugin allows you to run Tool Kit tasks in parallel.
+By default, Tool Kit tasks run sequentially in the order they are specified in a command.

 ## Installation